envoyproxy/gateway/site/content/en/v0.6.0/design/envoy-patch-policy.md

 * Add an API allowing users to modify the generated xDS Configuration

 ## Non Goals
-* Support multiple patch mechanisims
+* Support multiple patch mechanisms

 ## Implementation
 `EnvoyPatchPolicy` is a [Direct Policy Attachment][] type API that can be used to extend [Gateway API][]